Cisco-UKI-DevX/ASAonAWS-Ansible-Deployment/README.md

 Now we have our AWS environment where it needs to be we can turn our attention towards the Ansible portion.

 I know this playbook could be made shorter and simplified with roles.
 However I wanted to give people the opportunity to use this playbook with Ansible when they're just getting started.
+In the walkthrough section below we'll walk through each of the tasks taking place to configure our ASA using Ansible.

 ### Walkthrough